 - H.O.
 Penn uses the latest instrumentation, methods, and standards.
 Our lab exceeds Caterpillar requirements for quality interpretation, data management, and turnaround time.

 - Have a mixed fleet?
 Don’t worry!
-We can analyze fluids from other manufacturer’s equipment in such industries as heavy equipment, trucking, power systems and marine applications.
+We can analyze fluids from other manufacturers’ equipment in such industries as heavy construction equipment, trucking, industrial power systems, and marine power applications.

 - At H.O.
 Penn, we analyze oils and coolants in-house and fuel samples via an independent lab.

 Fluid analysis is a simple way to save money because it looks inside your engine without taking it apart.
 It is a proven maintenance tool that can increase your uptime and availability, along with your bottom line!

 Here’s what you’ll get with H.O.
 Penn’s Oil Analysis: